MicrosoftDocs/azure-ai-docs/articles/search/search-try-for-free.md

 - Embedding and chat models
 - Applied AI services, like Azure AI Vision or Document Intelligence
 - Providing relevant grounding data (Azure AI Search)
-- Apps
+- Apps (optional)

 Most of our quickstarts and tutorials use Azure Storage, so we recommend creating an Azure Storage account for getting started.

 Generative search requires embedding and chat models.
 Azure provides Azure OpenAI, but you can also use Azure AI Vision for multimodal embeddings (but not chat).
-Another option is Azure AI Studio and deploying chat and embedding models into the model catalog.
+Another model provider is Azure AI Studio and deploying chat and embedding models into the model catalog.
 We recommend Azure OpenAI for its familiarity and mainstream offerings.

 Application front-ends are useful if you're prototyping a solution for a wider audience.
 You can use Azure Web apps or build an ASP.NET MVC application for this task.
 Otherwise, if you're working locally, you can view output in Jupyter notebooks in Visual Studio Code or another IDE.
 Or view results in console apps or other apps that run on localhost.